Sunday, March 16, 2025

 We worked together at the shop for many years – some of my fondest memories of working there was when Alex and I had to do the late night opening shift on Thursdays.
 Being the old BBC shop, we had a couple of screens behind the counter left over from when the BBC used to screen the news all day when they were open.
 We had this hooked up to a DVD player to promote some stuff we were selling, and hardly had any customers on those late shifts, so ended up sitting behind the counter watching DVDs of the 70s ‘Hardy Boys and Nancy Drew Mysteries’.
 (Love that series).

 Of course, both Alex and Will knew their Doctor Who.
 Hooo boy, do they know their Doctor Who.
 The very first boxed set for the Doctor Who Roleplaying Game (or Doctor Who: Adventures in Time and Space as it was then) had come out, and I was starting work on the first couple of supplements.
 Obviously, Alex and Will were the first people I turned to for help.
 Their knowledge poured into the Aliens and Creatures supplement, and they were instrumental to the writing of Defending the Earth: The UNIT Sourcebook, working out a solution to the UNIT dating controversy and defining how the book would work.
+[His most recent contribution to the Doctor Who RPG was developing the overarching storyline for the recent A Stitch In Time campaign book of ten connected adventures.]

 But it wasn’t the limit to our friendship.
 Alex joined us for video game nights, LAN parties for Halo, and becoming suitably addicted to Rock Band just as we were.
 When I foolishly joined with like-minded gaming nerds and started recording short comedy videos and a web series, Alex was there in one of the most dramatic and serious roles.
 He joined us for our 8-hour charity fundraising Rockathon playing Rock Band 2 non-stop for 100 songs to get the ‘Bladder of Steel’ achievement, bashing the heck out of that Rock Band drum kit.
 I remember him constantly complaining that there wasn’t any Boney M on Rock Band, and how he wanted to do the drum parts for the Nightflight to Venus/Rasputin tracks off of the album.